CodeX-Academy-Official/badges/overview.md

 #### Level 6

-Level 6 developers are able to build and deploy complex, maintainable, database-driven web applications using React, Angular, NodeJS and other modern tools.
+Build and deploy complex, maintainable, database-driven web applications using React, Angular, NodeJS and other modern tools.

 **Skills:**